-If a prosecution does occur employers face a risk of an unlimited fine with the Courts likely to consider that an inadequately controlled COVID-19 risk exposed employees to a risk of death or serious injury, depending on the profile of the workforce who were exposed.
+If a prosecution does occur employers face a risk of an unlimited turnover linked fine with the Courts likely to consider that an inadequately controlled COVID-19 risk exposed employees to a risk of death or serious injury, depending on the profile of the workforce who were exposed.

 Given the severe potential consequences to getting it wrong we are happy to assist employers in perfecting their approach to ensure employees and other stakeholders are properly engaged and that documents are thoroughly vetted and reviewed to identify and correct issues early on.
-PROBLEMS.
-POSSIBILITIES.
-COMPLEXITY.
-CLARITY.
-OBSTACLES.
-OPPORTUNITIES.
-THE DIFFERENCE IS IMAGINATION.
-THE DIFFERENCE IS AG.